Course

-Both ChatGPT and Microsoft Copilot share common foundations in OpenAI's technology, but they serve different needs and excel in unique areas.
+Both ChatGPT and Microsoft Copilot are built upon OpenAI's advanced technologies.
+With recent updates—such as ChatGPT's transition to the GPT-4o model and Copilot's enhanced integrations—they continue to evolve, offering distinct strengths tailored to varied user needs.
 Choosing between them might seem challenging – a hurdle that our Introduction to ChatGPT course and our Introduction to Microsoft Copilot webinar addresses by providing practical guidance on using these AI tools effectively.

 This article examines how ChatGPT and Microsoft Copilot compare, helping you select the right tool for your specific needs.
 By understanding their core capabilities and key differences, you'll be better equipped to integrate these AI assistants into your daily workflow and enhance your productivity.